 A small collection of home grown free for personal use utilities and calculators associated with computer control and energy saving that were developed as part of this project can be found at jsutils.com.

-If you have a web site dealing with the reduction of energy use or your own software related to energy saving and would like us to feature it then feel free to contact us.
-To keep up to date with all the news from Practical Home Energy Saving subscribe to the RSS feed below.
+If you have a web site dealing with saving energy use or your own software related to energy saving and would like us to feature it then feel free to contact us.
+To keep up to date with all the news from Practical Home Energy Saving subscribe to the RSS feed above.